 RECYCLE THE LIDS

 Even if the bottom of the pizza box isn’t recyclable, it doesn’t mean that the top section has to suffer a similar fate.

 Check the lid for any oily contamination, and if it’s mostly clear then it’s good to go into your recycling pile.
 A 50% recycling rate is better than nothing, after all.

 Something you may not have noticed on your takeaway boxes is that there should be two open holes on the rear-side panel of it.
-This helps to regulate the temperature of your pizza during transport, as well as letting out any condensation which would otherwise build up on the lid and making the contents soggy.
+This helps to regulate the temperature of your pizza during transport, as well as letting out any condensation which would otherwise build up on the lid and make the contents soggy.

 SUPERMARKET PIZZA BOXES

 Supermarket pizza boxes are a different beast altogether.
 The food is generally chilled or frozen, as well as being wrapped inside a plastic cover, which means that any oils from the pizza don’t seep out onto the outer cardboard packaging.

 The result of this is that pretty much all supermarket pizza boxes are recyclable.
 It’s best to check for any toppings which may have come loose, and removing any plastic ‘windows’ is also going to be very helpful further down the line.

 FRESH START WASTE

 Here at Fresh Start, we are experts when it comes to the collection and recycling of food waste from takeaways, restaurants and pubs throughout the North West of England.
 If your business needs a reliable, environmentally-conscious waste management team to deal with your food waste, then give us a call on 01942 879 440 or use our Contact Form for a free, no-obligation quote.